Skip to main content

 Token & Cost Tracking+

-Track token usage and costs across 100+ models from all major providers.
+Track token usage and costs across supported models and providers.
 Attribute costs to specific agents, workflows, and traces for financial visibility and optimization.

 Use Case: